lsst-sqre/squash-deployment/README.md

 # tl;dr

-Short instructions in case you are familiar with the [SQuaSH](https://squash.lsst.codes/) deploymen:
+Short instructions in case you are familiar with the [SQuaSH](https://squash.lsst.codes/) deployment:
 ```
 # Make sure kubectl is configured to access your GKE cluster